ahmedr2001/AI-Powered-Cloud-Masking/README.md

 ```

 # Results
-Can be found in submission.csv
+Can be found in `submission.csv`

 # Logs
-Can be found in model_logs.txt
+Can be found in `model_logs.txt`

 # Training
 Kaggle notebooks used to train models included as well: `train.py`

 # Profiling
-When running `inference.py` of each model, the model is profiled and the result is saved to `model_logs.txt`
+When running `inference.py` of each model, the model is profiled and the result is saved to `model_logs.txt`.
+The functions used for profiling can be found in `profile_script.py`